 Subtitled, “A Multi-Level Reading Program to Use with Any Books You Choose,” Drawn into the Heart of Reading can be used along with your choice of real books for children in grades two through eight.
 It consists of a teacher’s guide that covers all levels plus student workbooks, available at three levels: grades 2-3, grades 4-5, and grades 6-8.
-You will also want to purchase the appropriate level of Book Projects to Send Home, small activity books published by McGraw-Hill and available through Heart of Dakota Publishing for $9.95 each.
+You will also want to purchase the appropriate level of Book Projects to Send Home, small activity books published by McGraw-Hill and available through Heart of Dakota Publishing.

-You should start with one of the packages that includes the teacher’s guide plus one student book and a Sample Book Ideas list.
+You should start with one of the packages that include the teacher’s guide plus one student book and a Sample Book Ideas list.
 The Superset includes the teacher’s guide plus all three student books and the Sample Book Ideas list.
 You may also purchase additional student books individually.

 You can use Drawn into the Heart of Reading as a core reading program (assuming young students are already able to read independently) or as a supplement.
 It is arranged into nine sections, each focused upon a different genre: biography, adventure, historical fiction, fantasy, mystery, folk tales, nonfiction, humor, and realistic fiction.
 You or your students select books representative of each genre.
 Because the program is structured for different levels of difficulty you can reuse it for a number of years, even reusing the same level but having your student read different books from each genre.

 The program is written for use with groups or individual students; groups can be either your own children working at various levels or same-level groups.
 Drawn into the Heart of Reading is also a Christian character-building program that incorporates scripture and biblical standards.
 For most families this means that your entire family will be reading books from the same genre, discussing and comparing similar story elements, and learning about the same character traits.